econia-labs/econia-v5/doc/architecture-specification.md

    than `HI_64` of liquidity provider tokens are ever minted.
 For example for the first mint, the number of tokens could be taken as the greater of base and quote deposited.
-1. Initialized ticks `SHALL` be organized in a B+ tree with an AVL tree at both inner and leaf nodes.
+1. Initialized ticks `SHALL` be organized in a B+ tree with a doubly linked list at both inner and leaf nodes.

 ### Parametric configurability